ontimize/ontimize-archetypes/README.md

 # Ontimize Boot
-This branch contains the project that generates the Ontimize Boot archetype with the Ontimize Web 8 frontend.

-- The command to create an application using this archetype is the following:

-	    mvn org.apache.maven.plugins:maven-archetype-plugin:2.4:generate -DgroupId=YOUR_GROUP_ID -DartifactId=YOUR_ARTIFACT_ID -Dversion=YOUR_VERSION -DarchetypeGroupId=com.ontimize -DarchetypeArtifactId=ontimize-boot-web-8-archetype -DarchetypeVersion=1.0.0 -DinteractiveMode=false -DarchetypeCatalog=https://artifactory.imatia.com/public-artifactory/ontimize-archetypes/archetype-catalog.xml

 - Enter the parent directory and run an install:

 		mvn install

-## Start the database

- - Enter the `model` folder and execute the command

-		mvn exec:java -Prun_database

 ## Start only the server:
  - Go to the `boot` folder and run the command